FelipeFardo/felipefardo/README.md

 <h3 align="center">Software Engineer</h3>

 <p align="center">
 Hello!
-I'm a developer passionate about technology, born in Rio Grande do Sul 🇧🇷, with a degree in Computer Science.<br/>
+I'm a developer passionate about technology, born in Rio Grande do Sul 🇧🇷, with a degree in Computer Science and a postgraduate degree in Artificial Intelligence and Automation.<br/>
   I'm 24 years old and currently working on chatbot development while exploring the world of Artificial Intelligence and Automations to build smarter and more impactful solutions.<br/><br/>
 </p>